illinois-impact/2016fa_ece408_project/README.md

 mkdir build;cd build;cmake ..
 ~~~

-If you need other library(no cuBLAS or cuDNN), you need to modify the CMakeLists.txt.
+If you need another library (no cuBLAS or cuDNN), you need to modify the CMakeLists.txt.

 ### Using Docker